 In-State Tuition Guarantees

 The Board of Visitors sets total cost, including room, board and fees, every spring.
-In April 2021, that action included no tuition increase for both in-state and out-of-state undergraduate students — the fourth year in a row the Board has kept tuition flat for in-state undergraduate students and their families.
-The Board’s action also included holding flat for most Arts & Sciences, Marine Science and School of Education graduate programs.
+In May 2022, that action included no tuition increase for both in-state and out-of-state undergraduate students — the fifth year in a row the Board has kept tuition flat for in-state undergraduate students and their families.
+The Board’s action also included holding tuition flat for most Arts & Sciences, Marine Science and School of Education graduate programs.
 For more information, including total costs, visit W&M Admission & Aid.

 Future Transfer Students

 In 2013, William & Mary adopted a guaranteed-tuition plan for in-state students.
 The guaranteed rate was adopted for each entering class and then remained constant for all four years of undergraduate study.
 In both 2019 and 2020, the Board of Visitors approved zero tuition increases for in-state undergraduate students.
-In 2021, the Board held tuition flat for both in-state and out-of-state undergraduate students.
-Current students who matriculated before fall of 2020 will continue to see no annual increases in tuition.
+In 2021 and 2022, the Board held tuition flat for both in-state and out-of-state undergraduate students.

 There will be some exceptions in which an undergraduate needs to take longer than four years to finish (for medical withdrawals, internship opportunities and transfer students who lack the prerequisites for their intended major).
 Those will be reviewed on a case-by-case basis.
 Learn more about the review process.
 W&M, however, has an impressive graduation rate of 91 percent.
 Of those who graduate, 92 percent complete their work at William & Mary in four years or less.